CLAP: Contrastive Latent Action Pretraining for Learning Vision-Language-Action Models from Human Videos: Evaluation

 Following the protocol established in OpenVLA~\cite{openvla}, we filter out failure cases from the training data.
 We adopt a challenging \textit{generalist} training setting: rather than training separate experts for each suite, we train a single CLAP-RF policy across all four task subsets simultaneously.
-The model is fine-tuned for 100k steps with a batch size of 128.

-It is important to note the significant domain gap present in this setup: the LIBERO simulation data (single-arm, third-person view) is entirely unseen during our pretraining phase, which relied on dual-arm, ego-centric, and real-world data.
-To bridge this distribution shift and prevent the erosion of pretrained priors, we employ our proposed Knowledge Matching (KM) algorithm during fine-tuning.
-We report the average success rate over 100 trials per task suite (10 trials per task) averaged across three random seeds.
+The model is fine-tuned for 30k steps with a batch size of 128.
+We employ our proposed Knowledge Matching algorithm during fine-tuning to preserve pretrained priors.
+We report the average success rate over 500 trials per task suite, with 50 trials per task.